uknity/Readme_Generator/README.md

 ## Credits

-This project was completed with the assistance of the Georgia Tech Coding Bootcamp and my tutor, Kevin Ferguson.
+This project was completed with the assistance of the Georgia Tech Coding Bootcamp.

 ## Test